 New and additional resources

+New and additional resources are mobilized by:

-Significantly increase domestic public biodiversity-related expenditures;
+Significantly increasing domestic public biodiversity-related expenditure;

-Use as appropriate international finance in order to leverage public and private domestic biodiversity finance;

-design and implement or scale positive incentive measures, in line with other relevant international obligations;
+Designing and implementing or scaling up positive incentive measures, in accordance with relevant international obligations;

+Significantly increasing domestic private biodiversity-related expenditure, both direct and indirect, by implementing strategies for raising new and additional resources and encouraging the private sector to invest in biodiversity, including through impact funds and other instruments;

-Significantly increase domestic private biodiversity-related expenditures, both direct and indirect and applyDevelop biodiversity finance solutions or similar instruments for biodiversity financing, including by applying and/or scaling the use of innovative financial tools such as blended finance or green/blue bonds-;
+Developing and applying biodiversity finance solutions or similar instruments for biodiversity financing, including by applying or scaling up the use of innovative financial schemes and tools, such as payments for ecosystem services, blended finance or green or blue bonds, biodiversity offsets and credits, and benefit-sharing mechanisms, with environmental and social safeguards;

-Enhance the role of collective actions, including by indigenous peoples and local communities, Mother Earth centric actions and non-market-based approaches.
+Enhancing the role of collective actions, including by indigenous peoples and local communities, women and youth, Mother Earth-centric actions and non-market-based approaches, including community-based natural resource management and civil society cooperation and solidarity aimed at the conservation of biodiversity;

+Significantly increasing green budgeting and the use of ecosystem-based approaches or nature-based solutions at the national level.

-Identify and eliminate, phase out, or reform financial resource flows causing harm
+Identification and eliminatation, phasing out or reform of financial resource flows causing harm

+Financial resource flows causing harm are identified and eliminated, phased out or reformed by:

-Mainstream biodiversity in public budgets: progressively aligning all public fiscal and financial flows with the goals and targets of the Kunming-Montreal Global Biodiversity Framework, as far as possible and as appropriate;
+Mainstreaming biodiversity in public budgets by progressively aligning all relevant public activities, and fiscal and financial flows with the goals and targets of the Framework and the objectives of the Convention;

-private sector mainstreaming: ensure or encourage, as appropriate, alignment of relevant fiscal, private and financial flows with the objectives of the Convention;
+Mainstreaming the private sector by progressively aligning all relevant private activities and fiscal and financial flows with the goals and targets of the Framework and the objectives of the Convention;

-Mainstreaming biodiversity in the financial sector;
+Mainstreaming biodiversity in central banks, ministries of finance, financial regulators, stock exchanges and the financial sector more broadly;

-Identify and eliminate, phase out or reform incentives, including subsidies, that are harmful for biodiversity, in line with other relevant international obligations;
+Identifying by 2025, and eliminating, phasing out or reforming incentives, including subsidies, that are harmful for biodiversity, in a proportionate, just, fair, effective and equitable way, substantially and progressively reducing them by at least $500 billion per year by 2030, starting with the most harmful incentives, and scaling up positive incentives for the conservation and sustainable use of biodiversity in accordance with other relevant international obligations, taking into account the guidance adopted in decision XII/3;

-Encourage the monitoring, assessment and transparent disclosure by financial institutions of biodiversity risks, dependencies and impacts of financial portfolios and operations; decrease or eliminate negative impacts on ecosystems and biodiversity of investments;
+Taking legal, administrative or policy measures, in particular to ensure the regular monitoring, assessment and transparent disclosure of biodiversity risks, dependencies and impacts with regard to financial portfolios and operations, in order to progressively reduce negative impacts on biodiversity of investments, increase positive impacts, reduce biodiversity-related risks to business and financial institutions and promote actions to ensure sustainable patterns of production.

-Enhance the effectiveness and efficiency of resource use
+Enhancement of the uptake, accessibility, effectiveness, efficiency and accountability of resource provision and use

+The uptake, accessibility, effectiveness, efficiency and accountability of resource provision and use are enhanced by:

-Ensure national ownership by aligning with national development plans;
+Ensuring national ownership by aligning biodiversity policies with national development plans;

-Support policy coherence by creating or enhancing partnerships with indigenous peoples and local communities and with civil society;
+Supporting policy coherence by creating or enhancing partnerships with indigenous peoples and local communities, women, youth and civil society;

-Enhance capacity-building, technical assistance and technological cooperation for financial planning and effective resource utilization and management;
+Enhancing capacity-building and development, technical assistance and technological cooperation for financial planning and effective resource use and management;

-Improve transparency and accountability, as well as national monitoring systems for resource use;
+Improving transparency and accountability, as well as national monitoring systems for resource use;

-Build synergies and harness biodiversity co-benefits.
+Optimizing co-benefits and synergies of finance targeting biodiversity and climate.

 Annex II